What is so menacing about dietary fiber?

 And that's even without reminding you yet again that anytime you consume fiber, you also consume a ton of carbs - the mother of all weight gain.

+The truth is, fiber contains calories just like any other carbohydrate.
 Another popular lie related to weight loss claim is that fiber has 'zero net carbs...'

 Not true by a country mile...
 According to the Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids (Macronutrients) - that's the nutritional bible published by Uncle Sam's National Academies Press - fiber fills you with calories just like any other food [link]: